kazuho/early-hints/draft-kazuho-early-hints-status-code.md

 # Acknowledgements

-Thanks to Tatsuhiro Tsujikawa for coming up with the idea to send the link headers using an informational response.
+Thanks to Tatsuhiro Tsujikawa for coming up with the idea of sending the link headers using an informational response.